BrunoHalltari/CTF-Writeups/HackPackCTF/pwn/jsclean/Readme.md

 ## JSCLEAN :

 The description of this challenge was :
-"JavaScript Cleaning Service: Transform ugly JavaScript files to pretty clean JavaScript files!"
+"JavaScript Cleaning Service: Transform ugly JavaScript files to pretty clean JavaScript files!".

-There was also a python file provided for the download with this code :
+In the description there was also a python file to download with this code:

 ```python
 import os